RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/test-decision-service.md

 ![ReactJS App]({% image_path reactjs-app.png %}){:width="600px"}

 To access the application, login to your your project in the [OpenShift Console]({{ OPENSHIFT_CONSOLE_URL }}).
-In your project, you will see an application called _react-weba-app_.
+In your project, you will see an application called _react-web-app_.
 Click on the application to open the detailed view.
 In the lower right of you will find the route to the application.
 Click on the `http` link.

 ![OpenShift Console ReactJS App]({% image_path test-reactjs-webapp-openshift-console.png %}){:width="600px"}